- Legislative Ask

 Prevent War with North Korea

-War with North Korea would be a strategic disaster for the United States and its regional allies.
+War with North Korea would impose disastrous costs on the United States and its allies.
 Congress urgently needs to seize control of this situation and stop the dangerous, escalating rhetoric on both sides from sparking a global catastrophe.

-Support H.R.
-4140/S. 2016 and S. 2047 to keep President Trump from starting a war with North Korea without congressional authorization
+Support S. 2047/H.R.
+4837 to keep President Trump from starting a war with North Korea without congressional authorization

-- Sanctions, missile defenses, threats, and pressure on other countries cannot be relied on as stand-alone solutions to stop further North Korean nuclear and missile advances or to avoid catastrophic misunderstandings and miscalculations.
+- Threats, sanctions, missile defenses, and pressure on other countries cannot be relied on to avoid miscalculations or halt further nuclear and missile advances.